Chapter 5: Types of Cursors, Shapes, OUT and OUT UNION, and FETCH

 declare D cursor for box_obj;

-These primitives will allow cursors to be passed around with general purpose lifetime.
+These primitives allow cursors to be passed around with general purpose lifetime.

 Example: